Home Is Where The Hearth Is

 Whether you are shopping for a new fireplace, revitalizing a historic chimney system, or needing service solutions for safety and performance, hopefully it will be addressed here.
 Should you need further assistance, please call and contact us.
 It is our endeavor to help meet your needs.

 Homestead Chimney Service was established in 1981 by Phillip Martin.
-Current certification credentials are with the Chimney Safety Institute of America (CSIA Certification #781) and the National Fireplace Institute – Gas Specialist (NFI Certification #134368).
-Other affiliations include membership in the National Chimney Sweep Guild and Southern Association of Chimney Professionals.
+Current & former certifications include: Certified Chimney Professionals (Certified Master Chimney Technician), Chimney Safety Institute of America (CSIA), National Fireplace Institute (NFI) & Wood Heat Educational Research Foundation (WHERF).
+Other affiliations include membership in the National Chimney Sweep Guild (20+years), Southern Association of Chimney Professionals, and Georgia Guild of Chimney Professionals.
 Specialist Training in Historic Lime Mortar & Masonry Restoration with U.S. Heritage – Chicago.

 - Is my chimney SAFE?